earthly/website/blog/_posts/2022-05-19-kubernetes-terraform.md

 ### Deploying Portable Terraform Scripts Provisioning Kubernetes Clusters

-Terraform can deploy to all kinds of cloud services as well as users’ own servers.
+Terraform can deploy to all kinds of cloud services as well as users' own servers.
 If you want to move to another platform, its encapsulation makes that much easier.
 Things may not run out of the box, but it should be straightforward to identify what needs to change.

 ## Workloads

 Kubernetes is built around containers, which are stored in pods.
 The containers are typically [containerd](https://containerd.io/), but Kubernetes can use anything compatible with its [Container Runtime Interface (CRI)](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-node/container-runtime-interface.md).

-In contrast, Terraform isn’t bound to any specific tool.
+In contrast, Terraform isn't bound to any specific tool.
 It uses resources that are generated from providers.
 There are currently almost 2,000 of these [listed in its documentation](https://registry.terraform.io/browse/providers).

 These providers let you create resources on a wide range of platforms, including all the major cloud services, like AWS, Azure, and Google Cloud.
 Kubernetes is included, too, demonstrating how readily these tools work together.

 There are around 200 verified entries, with the rest provided by the community.
-Of course, you’re free to create your own if what you need isn’t listed.
+Of course, you're free to create your own if what you need isn't listed.

-### Migrating a Workload from One Tool to the Other
+### Migrating a Workload from One Tool To the Other

-Kubernetes’s and Terraform’s workloads are distinct, and they don’t run the same workloads.
+Kubernetes's and Terraform's workloads are distinct, and they don't run the same workloads.
 However, you can use them together by utilizing each to set up complementary parts of your system.
 The infrastructure provisioned by Terraform is then used to run your containerized applications deployed with Kubernetes.

 Combining the two gives you access to a wide range of platform combinations.

 ### Knowing the Limitations to What These Tools Can Handle

 Because both tools are open source, your engineers have a wide scope for adjusting them to work with the workloads of your choice.
-Naturally, Terraform is an infrastructure provisioning tool, and Kubernetes is for containers, but beyond that, the sky’s the limit.
+Naturally, Terraform is an infrastructure provisioning tool, and Kubernetes is for containers, but beyond that, the sky's the limit.

 ### Using These Tools Together to Run a Workload

 With Terraform used to provision infrastructure and Kubernetes used to manage pods of containers, you can handle both infrastructure and the specifics of your deployment together.
 In this scenario, you get the benefit of both worlds.

-There are plenty of guides to show you how to do this, including [the article “Use Kubernetes and Terraform together for cluster management”](https://www.techtarget.com/searchitoperations/tutorial/Use-Kubernetes-and-Terraform-together-for-cluster-management) from [Tech Target](https://www.techtarget.com/).
+There are plenty of guides to show you how to do this, including [the article "Use Kubernetes and Terraform together for cluster management"](https://www.techtarget.com/searchitoperations/tutorial/Use-Kubernetes-and-Terraform-together-for-cluster-management) from [Tech Target](https://www.techtarget.com/).

 ## Conclusion

 Terraform and Kubernetes cover different areas but dovetail well.
 In situations where they can work together, you can use Terraform to manage your infrastructure and Kubernetes to deploy your containers.

-Terraform’s ability to automate infrastructure management means it becomes proportionally more useful as your infrastructure diversifies, such as if you have Kubernetes running multiple setups.
+Terraform's ability to automate infrastructure management means it becomes proportionally more useful as your infrastructure diversifies, such as if you have Kubernetes running multiple setups.

 Both platforms can drastically boost your productivity if they fit your use case, and combining them can be even more effective.

+{% include cta/cta1.html %}